 — Ted McGrath (@ted_mcgrath) July 16, 2017

-Help your clients access their imagination and see the future.
-A good question to use in a networking meeting or an enrollment conversation is “If you could create the future any way you want it, what would the next year look like?”
+Help your clients tap into their imagination and see the future.
+I have a good question you can use in a networking meeting or an enrollment conversation.
+It goes like this: “If you could create the future any way you want it, what would the next year look like?”

-That’s a powerful question!
-To take it one step further, try this question out: “If you could create the future any way you want it, what would the next year of your business or personal life look like?”
+It’s a powerful question!
+Take it one step further and try out another question.
+Ask them, “Let’s say you can create the future any way you want it.
+What would the next year of your business or personal life look like?”

 One of the most powerful persuasive selling skills is knowing how to create a vision.
-It allows you to paint a picture for a person, but a person’s number one goal is the concrete that cements the picture into a reality.
+It allows you to paint a picture of a person but that person’s number one goal is the concrete that cements the idea and creates a reality.
 To most people, their vision isn’t attainable unless it has some concrete steps and targets.

-If you are out at a networking meeting or you are in an enrollment conversation, here’s a question to ask: “What’s the most important focus for you this year?” and “What would you like to see happen at the end of the year with that?”
+Ask your clients two questions at a networking meeting or an enrollment conversation.
+First, “What’s the most important focus for you this year?”
+And second, “What would you like to see happen with it at the end of the year?”

-The person who asks, “What’s your most important goal at a networking event?” is usually the person who feel uncomfortable.
+The person who asks, “What’s your most important goal?” at a networking event is usually the person who feels uncomfortable.
 People don’t like goals!
-They feel pressured.
-Most people don’t even set goals, and the goals they set they don’t even stick to!
+They feel pressured by them.
+Most people don’t even set goals or they set ones they don’t stick to.

 Why don’t people set goals or stick to them?
-They don’t have a clear vision of their future.
-If someone doesn’t have a vision of the future, then they will never have a meaningful goal.
+It’s because they don’t have a clear vision of their future.
+If someone doesn’t have a vision of the future, then they’ll never have a meaningful goal.

 Notice how my goal is tangible and specific.
-If you were trying to enroll me, this would hit my hot buttons because the goal would be actionable and tangible right now if you could help me do this.
-If you were to figure out my top 3 goals and show me how to execute this, then I would be easy to enroll.
+If you were trying to enroll me, this would hit my hot buttons because the goal is actionable and tangible if you help me meet it.
+Let’s say you help me figure out my top three goals and show me how to execute them.
+It would be easy to enroll me.

-The challenge is most persuasion techniques are geared toward controlling people rather than freeing them based on the power of their own choice and vision.
+Most persuasion techniques gear toward controlling people’s attitudes.
+Instead, they should free individuals based on the power of their own choice and vision.

-Persuasion Technique 3: Allow Free Choice And Free Will To Lead The Enrollment
+3. Allow Free Choice and Free Will to Lead the Enrollment

-If you allow an individual to imagine what they want and then have them tell you their most important goal, then they would have clarity to make their own choices.
-These choices which would be aligned with what they want because you asked questions that got them clear on what they want.
+Allow an individual to imagine what they want and have them tell you their most important goal.
+Then they will have the clarity to make their own choices.
+These choices will be aligned with what they want.
+This is because you asked questions that gave them clarity on what they want.